ferrodim/collatz/README.md

 Also, application runs "benchmark" on it's own start.
 Look at something like "calculation speed: 532500 tries per second"

+By design, application will run in "nice" mode, i.e. it will use CPU gently, in low priority.
+But in other hand, it will provide 100% CPU load, so it can be bad for cooling system.

+If you start application by docker-compose - it will automatically restart.
+It will happen because setting "restart: unless-stopped" in docker-compose.yml.
+Change it by our own, if you want other behavior.

 This application created as example, how easy to use long math and multiprocessing on node.js.

 ## How to run